ifsheldon/tensor-network-notes/README.md

 ## Acknowledgements

 * Big thanks to Prof. Ran for the course
-* Thanks to Gemini 2.0 for transcribing a lot of equations
+* Thanks to Gemini 2.0 and Claude Sonnet for transcribing a lot of equations